-The Parks and Recreation Department coordinates and oversees recreation programming for all ages and abilities in several interest areas, including fitness, wellness, arts, crafts, cooking, sports, music, dance and language.
-The department plans and organizes several special events and celebrations, such as Canada Day, Concerts in the Park, New Year’s Eve Finale and Winter Wonderland.
+The Parks, Recreation and Culture Department coordinates and oversees recreation programming for all ages and abilities in several interest areas, including fitness, wellness, arts, crafts, cooking, sports, music, dance and language.
+The department plans and organizes several special events and celebrations, such as Canada Day, Concerts in the Park, Family Day events and Winter Wonderland.

 The department also maintains city-owned properties, including arenas, pools, community centres, civic buildings, as well as the amenities at these locations (tennis courts, lacrosse boxes, etc.) and organizes the booking of recreations facilities, parks and equipment.